TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 	        * Discuss student observations
 	* IDE
 		* **I**ntegrated **D**evelopment **E**nvironment
-		* An IDE is application that allows you to create, edit, save, and run programs
+		* An IDE is an application that allows you to create, edit, save, and run programs
 		    * Point out that for this course we will be using an online IDE called Cloud9
 		* Note that with Python, we can't use drag and drop blocks anymore - it is a language that must be typed into an IDE
 		* Talk to students about the different areas and parts of the IDE, use the [Python Code] to demo once more how it looks/works